cs6006/cs6006.github.io/content/blog/second.md

     The average computer does not actually allow you to count that high: it wants to save a good chunk of its signals for stuff besides numbers.
-    For instance, it needs a unique signal for each mathematical symbol, for each mark of punctuation, for each letter of the Roman alphabet, for each letter of _every other_ alphabet, for each emoji, and so on.
+    For instance, it needs a unique signal for each mathematical symbol, each mark of punctuation, each letter of the Roman alphabet, each letter of _every other_ human script, for each emoji, and so on.
     Even after allowing only a limited number of signals for numbers, we can still count pretty far: the largest number my machine will (easily) let me count to is 4611686018427387903.